A closed equation in time domain for band-limited extensions of one-sided sequences: Introduction

-The present paper considers the problem of causal band-limited extrapolation for one-sided real sequences that are not necessary paths of band-limited processes.
+The present paper considers the problem of causal band-limited extrapolation for one-sided semi-infinite sequences that are not are not necessarily traces of band-limited processes.
 We consider purely discrete time processes rather than samples of continuous time processes.
 This setting imposes certain restrictions.
 In particular, it does not allow to consider continuously variable locations of the sampling points, as is common in sampling analysis of continuous time processes; see e.g. \citet{BS,PFG,FKR,LeeF}.
 In our setting, the values between fixed discrete times are not included into consideration.
 For continuous time processes, the predicting horizon can be selected to be arbitrarily small, such as in the model considered in \citet{BS}; this possibility is absent for discrete time processes considered below.

-Further, we consider the problem in the deterministic setting, i.e. pathwise.
+Further, we consider the extrapolation problem in the pathwise deterministic setting, without probabilistic assumptions.
 This means that the method has to rely on the intrinsic properties of a sole underlying sequence without appealing to statistical properties of an ensemble of sequences.
 In particular, we use a pathwise optimality criterion rather than criterions calculated via the expectation on a probability space such as mean variance criterions.